bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 }
 ```

 We can see that the other resource has been included in the `_embedded` node.
-Because there is no change to the resource renderer an `application/hal+json` media type is output.
-In order to output the HTML(text/html) media we need to install an HTML Module.
+Because there is no change to the resource renderer, an `application/hal+json` media type is output.
+In order to output the HTML(text/html) media, we need to install an HTML Module.

 Composer Install